 Keep software up to date

-To protect yourself from security vulnerabilities, always use up-to-date software across your web browser, operating system, plugins, and document editors.
+To protect yourself from security vulnerabilities, always use up-to-date software across your web browser, operating system, plug-ins and document editors.
 When you receive notifications to update your software, do so as soon as possible.

 Keep potentially harmful apps off your phone

-Always download your mobile apps from a source you trust.
+Always download your mobile apps from a source that you trust.
 To help keep Android devices secure, Google Play Protect runs a safety check on apps from the Google Play Store before you can download them and periodically checks your device for potentially harmful apps from other sources.